aaguy-hue/TerrorCTF/README.md

 # dnCTF 2022
-here's the challs for dnctf 2022
+here's the challs for terrorctf 2024